 Are cast iron pans a good investment for your kitchen?
 If you plan on frying, braising, roasting, or slow-cooking often then it’s definitely worth the small cost.
 Cast iron is incredibly durable and will certainly withstand years of use in your cooking adventures!

 The materials iron and carbon are the foundation of cast iron cookware and are inexpensive compared to other metal materials.
 Budget-friendly options are made on a production line and are not finished well.
 More expensive cast iron cookware will undergo more steps during production to achieve a luxury finish.

 Is it healthy to cook in cast iron?

 Cast iron has been a trusted kitchen companion for centuries.
 For the general population cast iron pans are one of the safest types of cookware to cook with.

 But cast iron pans may not be the best choice if you are genetically at risk of developing an overload of iron.
 Be sure to learn more about how these popular cooking surfaces could impact your health before use!

 Wrapping Up: Pros and Cons of Cast Iron Cookware

-The pros of using a cast iron pan vs other types of non stick pan far outway any cons, and are an excellent material for cooking.
+The pros of using a cast iron pan vs other types of nonstick pans far outway any cons, and are an excellent material for cooking.
 If you are looking to purchase products made on home soil look no further than cast iron manufacturers Lodge Manufacturing.

-They have honed their cast iron casting and finishing skill in America for more than a century.
+They have honed their cast iron casting and finishing skills in America for more than a century.
 Today their seasoned cast iron cookware is still made in the USA.